Michel Lambeth

-Michel Lambeth (April 21, 1923 – April 09, 1977) was a Canadian photographer.
-He made an in-depth photographic study of Toronto during the 1950s and was one of the country's leading photo-journalists during the 1960s.
+Michel Lambeth (April 21, 1923 – April 09, 1977) was a Canadian photographer who made an in-depth photographic study of Toronto during the 1950s and was one of the country's leading photo-journalists during the 1960s.

 Biography

 Thomas Henry Lambeth was born in Toronto in 1923.
-After serving in the Canadian Armed Forces (1941–1944), he studied art in London and Paris (where he changed his name to “Michel”).
-In 1952, he returned to Canada an artist with a wife and an as yet undetermined path in making art.
+After serving in the Canadian Armed Forces (1941–1944), he studied art in London and Paris (where he changed his name to "Michel").
+In 1952, he returned to Canada as an artist with a wife and an as yet undetermined path in making art.
 He worked at a day job as a clerk at City Hall in Toronto and experimented with film at night.

 In 1955, he took up photography with a Rolleiflex (2¼ sq. format) camera and inspired by Toronto's Kensington and St. Lawrence Market districts, began an intensive study of the vibrant street life of Toronto.
 From 1956 to 1958, he worked with a Leica (35 mm) camera.
 His heroes in photography were individuals such as Henri Cartier-Bresson and Brassai, and like them he sought to discover “the decisive moment” (as Cartier-Bresson called it in his landmark 1952 book, The Decisive Moment) in his subjects through his camera.
 His photographic work was described as European in style, conveying a human interest story, compassionately shown and told.

 In 1972, he said about his work: “After six years in Europe, returning to Canada turned me back to the streets of Toronto where I had grown up.
 The first images were extremely nostalgic.
 I photographed the children and grandchildren of the Macedonians, the Greeks, the English, the Irish, the Scottish, who had come to Toronto — just as my father did — about 1910.
 I photographed my coequals as though one day they would suddenly disappear — as I had, momentarily — to war in Europe or elsewhere.”At the same time, he continued writing fiction.
-In 1959, he became a free-lance photographer full-time.
-He was published in Life, Star Weekly and Maclean's, as well as becoming a reviewer for magazines and photographing the Isaacs Group, artists affiliated with the Isaacs Gallery.
+In 1959, he left his job working for the city and became a freelance photojournalist full-time.
+He was published in Life, Star Weekly and Maclean's, as well as becoming a reviewer for magazines.
+He also began in 1960 photographing the Isaacs Group: artists affiliated with the Isaacs Gallery such as Michael Snow.